wavebreaker-lucas/esg_gp_be/docs/FORM_COMPLETION_VERIFICATION.md

 2. **Only Baker Tilly admins can verify** forms
 3. **Forms must be completed** before they can be verified
 4. **Verified forms can be sent back** for changes if needed
+5. **Forms sent back stay completed** but show "Revision Required" status
+6. **Admin retains visibility** of all reviewed forms regardless of current status
-5. **Template assignments track overall progress** based on form completion/verification
+7. **Template assignments track overall progress** based on form completion/verification

 ## 📊 Data Models